ZipCPU/zipcpu/README.md

 ## Need help?

 If you'd like to use the ZipCPU, and don't know where to begin, feel free to find me on IRC as ZipCPU.
-I've created a #zipcpu channel on Freenode's IRC server that I tend to inhabit.
+I've created a #zipcpu channel on several IRC servers that I tend to inhabit.
 If you get stuck, feel free to drop by and ask for help.
 You can also drop by just to say hi.
 Either way, please introduce yourself and give me some time to respond.

 ## Current Status

-I've recently blogged about the ZipCPU at [zipcpu.com](http://zipcpu.com)!
+You can also read about the ZipCPU via several blog articles posted at [zipcpu.com](http://zipcpu.com)!
 Articles you might find valuable include:

 - [An overview of the ZipCPU's ISA](http://zipcpu.com/zipcpu/2018/01/01/zipcpu-isa.html)
 - [How-to build the tool-chain, and test the CPU](http://zipcpu.com/zipcpu/2018/01/31/cpu-build.html)